Fundraising: Purposes

 Fund raising is typically undertaken for one of two broad objectives: Opex (Operational Expenditure) or Capex (Capital Expenditure).
-Opex includes salary, overheads such as electricity, rent, transport, etc. whereas Capex includes the 'brick-and-mortar' kind of expenses such as infrastructure, equipment or supplies.
-Therefore, in a nutshell, Organizations raise funds to support capital projects, endowments, or operating expenses of current programs.
+Opex includes salary, overheads such as electricity, rent and transport, whereas Capex includes expenses such as infrastructure, equipment or supplies.
+Therefore, organizations raise funds to support capital projects, endowments, or operating expenses of current programs.

 Capital fundraising is when fundraising is undertaken to raise major sums for a building or endowment; generally such funds are kept separate from operating funds.
 This is often done over a period of time (in a capital campaign) to encourage donors to give more than they would normally give and tap donors, especially corporations and foundations who would not otherwise give.
 A capital campaign normally begins with a private phase before launching a public appeal.

 Many non-profit organizations solicit funds for a financial endowment, which is a sum of money that is invested to generate an annual return.
-Although endowments may be created when a sizable gift is received from an individual or family, often as directed in a will upon the death of a family member, they more typically are the result of many gifts over time from a variety of sources.
+Although endowments may be created when a sizable gift is received from an individual or family, often as directed in a will upon the death of a family member, they are more typically the result of many gifts over time from a variety of sources.